-3. BASIS OF PREPARATION AND SIGNIFICANT ACCOUNTING POLICIES (Continued) 3.22 Related parties
+3. BASIS OF PREPARATION AND SIGNIFICANT ACCOUNTING POLICIES (Continued) 3.23 Related parties (Continued)

-- (a) A person or a close member of that person's family is related to the Group if that person: - (i) has control or joint control over the Group; - (ii) has significant influence over the Group; or - (iii) is a member of key management personnel of the Group or the Company's parent. - (b) An entity is related to the Group if any of the following conditions apply: - (i) The entity and the Group are members of the same group (which means that each parent, subsidiary and fellow subsidiary is related to the others). - (ii) One entity is an associate or joint venture of the other entity (or an associate or joint venture of a member of a group of which the other entity is a member). - (iii) Both entities are joint ventures of the same third party. - (iv) One entity is a joint venture of a third entity and the other entity is an associate of the third entity. - (v) The entity is a post-employment benefit plan for the benefit of the employees of the Group or an entity related to the Group. - (vi) The entity is controlled or jointly controlled by a person identified in (a). - (vii) A person identified in (a)(i) has significant influence over the entity or is a member of key management personnel of the entity (or of a parent of the entity). - (viii) The entity, or any member of a group of which it is a party, provides key management services to the Group or to the Company's parent.
+- (b) An entity is related to the Group if any of the following conditions apply: - (i) The entity and the Group are members of the same group (which means that each parent, subsidiary and fellow subsidiary is related to the others). - (ii) One entity is an associate or joint venture of the other entity (or an associate or joint venture of a member of a group of which the other entity is a member). - (iii) Both entities are joint ventures of the same third party. - (iv) One entity is a joint venture of a third entity and the other entity is an associate of the third entity. - (v) The entity is a post-employment benefit plan for the benefit of the employees of the Group or an entity related to the Group. - (vi) The entity is controlled or jointly controlled by a person identified in (a). - (vii) A person identified in (a)(i) has significant influence over the entity or is a member of key management personnel of the entity (or of a parent of the entity). - (viii) The entity, or any member of a group of which it is a party, provides key management services to the Group or to the Company's parent.